 Birds and beasts, stones and trees, the forms of evolution prior to the human being, have great power of endurance.
 Birds and beasts do not have to wear any clothes; they subsist on anything.
 You have not to feed the trees; they can virtually remain on water.
 The stones have the greatest power of endurance; you strike hard at them and turn them into bits; they have great Godly strength in them.
 That is why shastras have ordained that birds and beasts, trees and stones should be worshipped; they have never asked us to worship a human being.
-Since stones possess the power of endurance to the maximum, they are turned into idols for worship.
+Since stones possess the power of endurance to the maximum, they are turneed into idols for worship.
 Those that possess the qualities of a stone are qualified for being worshipped.
-To attain such power one has to try to sit in one place in one posture, observe all silence, to close the eyes or sit in darkness so that nothing else becomes visible, to stop all the activities of the mind and the body and utilise them in the cause of God, te avoid contact with men of the world, to observe certain set of rules and regulations - such as Vratas etc. in the cause of God; these are all the means to attain - to increase that power of endurance.
-If whatever out of this you practise, you will find in a short while that your mental power of endurance is increasing, and eventually you will begin to experience the qualities of God.
+To attain such power one has to try to sit in one place in one posture, observe all silence, to close the eyes or sit in darkness so that nothing else becomes visible, to stop all the activities of the mind and the body and utilise them in the cause of God, te avoid contact with men of the world, to observe certain set of rules and regulations - such as Vratas etc. in the cause of God; these are all the means to attain - to increase that power of endurance is increasing, and eventually you will begin to experience the qualities of God.
 I am telling all this to you from personal experience.
 Whatever I have experienced, I am telling you.
 Understand this well and try to behave accordingly.